 We have played at the venue several times before in the impressively large church hall, a separate building standing beside the monumental church that I had never before seen inside.
 Wow! what a treat was in store for me!

 Anyone who has driven through the northern suburbs of Norwich towards the airport, must be familiar with the massive greyish-brick building that sits on a triangular junction between two main roads.
 It comes as something of a shock to the senses after the traditional medieval flint churches of the inner city.
 Years ago I confess to thinking it their ugly cousin but now I appreciate the statement and grandeur of its strong, modern lines.
 It was built, after all to minister to the needs of Britain's first large council estate of Mile Cross which housed some 8,000 people and had outgrown the red-brick Victorian church which stood nearby.
+The stone-covered concrete building was designed by Architects Caroe and Robinson.

 The foundation stone was laid by Queen Mary in February 1935 and amazingly the church was consecrated the following year in November, 1936.
 Enormous effort had gone into raising money for the construction and in response to a request from the Bishop of Norwich, Miss Violet Edith Wills of the fabulously wealthy tobacco family, generously donated funds to cover the whole of the building project of church, church hall and vicarage.
 What I didn't get to see were the bells which are, in fact, some of the oldest in Norwich, formerly hung at the church of St. Mary the Virgin, Coslany, the earliest of the four cast in 1424.